kpananjady/Accessibility-NYC-Schools/README.md

 44 percent of schools in this dataset are classified as "fully accessible," which includes ratings 9 and 10.
 In 2018, Advocates for Children of NY found that was one in five schools met this standard. (https://www.advocatesforchildren.org/access) What happened here?

 I also have some questions about the quality of this data — why are there only 1200 schools?
-Why do not two collocated schools have different ratings?
+Why do no two collocated schools have different ratings?

 This Github repository tries to assess the need for accessibility in the city — around 9,000 students between 5-17 have ambulatory disabilities in the city, as per 2017 American Community Survey data.